offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    What purpose does this actually serve?
 Mimicking 1 long read-pair as n shorter read-pairs isn't equivalent to actually having sequenced those n shorter read-pairs.
 For example, what if the longer read-pair being broken up has an error?
 That error replicates when breaking into n shorter read-pairs, which gives a false sense of having good coverage_SEQ and makes it seems as if it wasn't an error.
    ```

- * `{bm} contig/(contig)s?\b/i/true/true` - A piece of DNA derived by searching an overlap graph / de Bruijn graph for paths that are the longest possible stretches of non-branching nodes (indegree and outdegree of 1).
+ * `{bm} contig/(contig)s?\b/i/true/true` - An unambiguous stretch of DNA derived by searching an overlap graph / de Bruijn graph for paths that are the longest possible stretches of non-branching nodes (indegree and outdegree of 1).
 Each stretch will be a path that's either  ...

     * a line: each node has an indegree and outdegree of 1.